Although the core of prerendering is a fairly simple change to Chrome, there are a number of issues which make the implementation more complex:

 Pages are canceled if any of the conditions happen:

-- The top-level page is not an HTTP scheme, either on the initial link or during any server-side or client-side redirects.
-For example, both https and ftp are canceled.
+- The top-level page is not an HTTP/HTTPS scheme, either on the initial link or during any server-side or client-side redirects.
+For example, both ftp are canceled.
 Content scripts are allowed to run on prerendered pages.

 - window.opener would be non-null when the page is navigated to.

 - A download is triggered.
 The download is cancelled before it starts.